GerardBradshaw/ColorPicker/README.md

 # ColorPicker
 ColorPicker is an Android library of lightweight custom views that allow a user to input colors.
 There are 3 predefined views:
-- CompactColorPicker - a compact view that fits nicely in any layout
+- CompactColorPicker - a compact view that fits nicely in any layout.
 - SquareColorPicker - a large view with a square gradient allowing fine control of tint and shade.
 Useful for dialogues and fragments.
 - RadialColorPicker - a large view with the standard RGB circle.
 Useful for dialogues and fragments.